Mycenae

 Tolon and East of Nafplion

-Tolon was at one time a beach paradise but has now been built up.
+Tolon was at one time a beach paradise but has now been built up to the point where it looks like a part of Athens was plopped down on the sea.
 But even so, if you need a place to stay where Nafplio and the other sites in the

 Argolis are within reasonable driving distance, that has a beach, good